Bombing of Tokyo (10 March 1945): Background

 The overall plan for the strategic bombing campaign against Japan specified that it would commence with precision bombing raids against key industrial facilities, and later include firebombing attacks on cities.
 The first target directive issued to the XXI Bomber Command by its parent unit, the Twentieth Air Force, on 11 November, 1944 specified that the main target was Japanese aircraft and aviation engine factories.
 These targets were to be attacked by precision bombing.
 Japanese cities were specified as the secondary target, with area bombing being authorized for use against them.
 The directive also indicated that firebombing raids were likely to be ordered against cities to test the effectiveness of this tactic.
 The Twentieth Air Force had an unusual command structure, as it was personally headed by General Henry H. Arnold, the commanding officer of the USAAF.

 B-29 raids on Tokyo commenced on 24 November.
 The first raid targeted an aircraft engine factory on the city's outskirts, and caused little damage.
 XXI Bomber Command's subsequent raids on Tokyo and other cities mainly used precision bombing tactics and high explosive bombs, and were largely unsuccessful due to adverse weather conditions and a range of mechanical problems which affected the B-29s.
 These failures led to the head of the Command being relieved in January 1945.
-Major General Curtis LeMay, the commander of XX Bomber Command, replaced General Hansell.
+Major General Curtis LeMay, the commander of XX Bomber Command, replaced General Haywood S. Hansell.
 Arnold and the Twentieth Air Force's headquarters regarded the campaign against Japan up to that time as unsuccessful, and LeMay understood that he would also be relieved if he failed to deliver results.
 He believed that changing the emphasis from precision bombing to area bombing was the most promising option to turn the XXI Bomber Command's performance around.